 Any person on a construction site that is in charge of workers could also possibly be liable for injuries, such as the foreman and construction site managers.

-The qualified construction accident attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP have been handling complex construction accident cases for over 38 years.
+The qualified construction accident attorneys at Koonz McKenney Johnson & DePaolis LLP have been handling complex construction accident cases for over 38 years.
 We will protect your rights and demand compensation for your losses.
 Fill out our online contact form or call today for a free consultation.